Explore Bluestem

 The PondThe pond was built in the 1980s to serve as a water source for the previous farm.
 It is fed by a natural spring emerging just below the barn and drains below the dam, feeding the creek on the northern boundary.
 Find the pond benches for a quiet sit.
 Take the trail (yellow arrows) back into the woods and follow it to the Black Walnut trees.
 Sit at the picnic table under the shade.
 Travel further onto the Woodland Trail beside the Meadow, or back along Bluestem Road.

 GravesitesGravesites are all natural and blend in with the landscape.
 Recent burials are covered in pine straw and can be found in the prairie, in the Meadow and the northern Woodlands.
-All graves are marked with a central locator, an aluminum grave marker placed in the center of the grave, and connected to GPS.
+All graves are marked with a central locator, an aluminum grave marker placed in the center of the grave.
+GPS coordinates are assigned to all burial plots.
 Flat gravestones are allowed.
-Some families have chosen to place their gravestones, others are not rushing to complete this task.
+Some families have chosen to place a gravestone at a grave, others are satisfied with the grave marker.
 Please be respectful of Bluestem's residents and family members paying visits to their loved ones.
-See Green Burial for more information about natural burial.
+Click How it Works for more information about natural burial and the burial of cremated remains at Bluestem.

-Pope Family CemeteryThis cemetery belongs to the Pope Family of Orange County and sits on high ground near some of the only pine trees on the property.
-A sign designating the Pope Family Cemetery is forthcoming.
-Another picnic table can be found here under the pines.
-A popular spot for local artists, known graves in the cemetery date back to the early 1800s.
-The Pope Family has a perpetual right to visitation and takes care of the cemetery's upkeep.
-Pope family members have been regular visitors to their cemetery and frequently walk their dogs at Bluestem.
+Pope Family CemeteryThis private family cemetery belongs to the Pope Family of Orange County and sits on high ground near some of the only pine trees on the property.
+Four cedar posts and a sign distinguish the cemetery from conservation burial areas, and protect graves that date back to the early 1800s.
+The Pope Family has a perpetual right to visitation and cares for the upkeep of the cemetery.
+A picnic table under the pine trees is a popular spot for visiting families and local artists.

 Beech SanctuaryThis beautiful old beech anchors Woodland 1 and has been the site for many private memorial services.
-4-6 cedar benches are most frequently situated in the area.
+4-6 cedar benches are permanently situated in the sanctuary.
 Depending on the number of guests at a burial or memorial service, families choose the layout of the benches.
-Woodland 1 is currently the only woodland area open for burial and is a very popular choice.
+Woodland 1 is one of three woodland areas currently open for burial.
+Click Burial Areas for more descriptions about available burial areas at Bluestem.

 Bluestem NeighborsBluestem neighbors are longstanding farmers and hunters.
 We coexist respectfully.
 Please do not trespass on their property and do not explore any of the buildings in the interior.
 Thank you.